johann-solo/oliveandmango.github.io/site/content/blog/2021-03-12-easy-chocolate-funfetti-tsunami-pull-up-cake.md

 ### Recipe Notes
 * Adding the coffee is optional in the cake.
 It will deepen the chocolate flavour without tasting like coffee.
 You can always substitute with cool water instead, but I love the richness the coffee adds.
+* The cake can be stored, covered with plastic wrap or in airtight container refrigerated preferably, for up to 4-7 days.
+* This cake can be made three ways - in one 9x13 baking pan, one 13x18 baking sheet, or 2 (9-inch) round cakes pans
 </br>
 </br>